 “Danielle and I are close to Christine in age, and we really just wanted to be friends to her more than anything else,” he explained.
 “We wanted her to know that she has people that care about her here.”

 In August, Nakato was given cosmetic facial tattooing by permanent makeup artist Ruth Swissa to help restore some of her more subtle facial features.
 She also returned to Oakland to receive her transformative prosthetic eye from Young.

 “It was mind boggling to see,” said Whithorne, who accompanied Nakato on the trip.
 “He handcrafted and hand painted it so that it matched the exact color and pigment of her existing eye … he even lays small pieces of red thread to imitate the little lines of red veins that we have on our eyes.”

 In September, Nakato had her final set of surgeries on her arms and neck with Grossman, and in early October, she saw Baskin for a second time to address the remaining scar tissue on her left eyelid.
 Throughout her stay, Nakato was offered biweekly English lessons and weekly therapy sessions, along with visits from local Ugandan community members — a testament to the Grossman Burn Foundation’s emphasis on comprehensive care.
-Nakato is set to return to Uganda in November, and the Grossman Burn Foundation is working to ensure that she’ll be connected with local organizations that will continue to assist her there.
-Since her arrival in the U.S. nearly one year ago, much has changed for Nakato: she will now be able to lift her daughter up above her head, she’s regained hope for opening her own clothing shop, and she no longer feels the need to hide her face from the world.
+Nakato returned to Ugandalater that year and the Grossman Burn Foundation worked to ensure that she was connected with local organizations that continue to assist her there.
+After her stay in the U.S. nearly one year ago, much has changed for Nakato: she is now able to lift her daughter up above her head, she’s regained hope for opening her own clothing shop, and she no longer feels the need to hide her face from the world.